fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 \
 First, let’s reduce the duration of our audio snippet to <tt>1/2000th</tt> of a second, which corresponds to a single wave and examine the values that make up that wave.\
 \
 We need to change our context duration to <tt>23</tt> samples, which roughly corresponds to a <tt>1/2000th</tt> of a second.
-We’ll also skip the compressor for now and only examine the differences of the unmodified oscillator signal.
+We’ll also skip the compressor for now and only examine the differences of the unmodified <tt>oscillator</tt> signal.

 ```javascript
 const context = new AudioContext(1, 23, 44100)